-After the completion of his residency at HSS in 2001, Dr. Kelly completed a two year fellowship at Hospital for Special Surgery, specializing in Sports Medicine and Shoulder Surgery.
+Dr. Kelly specializes in sports medicine injuries and arthroscopic and open surgical management of non-arthritic disorders around the hip.
+After the completion of his residency at HSS in 2001, he completed a two year fellowship at Hospital for Special Surgery, specializing in Sports Medicine and Shoulder Surgery.
 Dr. Kelly then completed a fellowship in Hip Sports Injuries and Arthroscopy at the University of Pittsburgh Medical Center, Center for Sports Medicine, under the direction of Dr. Marc J. Philippon, MD.
 Prior to starting his practice he also completed an AO International Traveling Fellowship where he spent time with Dr. Herbert Resch at the Landeskliniken Hospital in Salzburg, Austria, as well as with Professor Reinhold Ganz in Bern, Switzerland studying advanced techniques in open management of hip and shoulder injuries.

 Dr. Kelly's current clinical areas of expertise include:

 If your insurance is not listed, please call our office if you have questions regarding your insurance coverage.
 If you have out-of-network benefits, then your insurance may reimburse you for a portion of your office visit.
 We will work with you and your insurance to minimize your out-of-pocket costs.
 Financial assistance may be available for patients in need.

 President and Chief Executive Officer, Hospital for Special Surgery

 Chief Emeritus, Sports Medicine Institute, Hospital for Special Surgery

 Attending Orthopedic Surgeon, Hospital for Special Surgery

 Professor of Orthopedic Surgery, Weill Cornell Medical College

 Medical Society of the State of New York

 NFL Physicians Society